Free AI Dungeon Master: Play D&D with AI for Free in 2026

 Understanding which category a platform falls into before you invest time building a character and world is worth the two minutes it takes to read the pricing page.
 This article does that work for you.

-What to Look for in a Free AI DM
+What should you look for in a free AI Dungeon Master?

 Not all free tiers are created equal.
 Before committing to a platform, run it through these five questions.